lukasbestle/structurerphp/README.md

 #### Destructurize

-Unpack into the current directory (must be empty!):
+Unpack into the current directory (will overwrite existing files):

 	structurer destructurize <FILENAME>.structure

 ----

-Unpack into a specific directory (must not exist or will be overwritten!):
+Unpack into a specific directory (will overwrite existing files):

 	structurer destructurize <FILENAME>.structure <PATH>